selcukcihan/saga-assignment/README.md

 - Persist user queries, generated answers, and their sources.
 - Provide validation, error handling, tests, Docker setup, API documentation, and architectural documentation.

-Other Tier 2 and Tier 3 features are deliberately out of scope.
-In particular, the first version will not include hybrid BM25 search, LLM query rewriting, smart routing, SSE streaming, re-ranking, Redis caching, or a formal retrieval evaluation suite.
+The specification offers five Tier 2 choices: hybrid search, query enhancement, smart routing, follow-up context, and streaming responses.
+This implementation deliberately selects follow-up context only.
+The other Tier 2 choices and all Tier 3 features are out of scope: the assignment version does not include hybrid BM25 search, LLM query rewriting, smart routing, SSE streaming, re-ranking, Redis caching, or a formal retrieval evaluation suite.

 ## Requirements Traceability